A-Star100/UnityMediaPlayer/README.md

 A basic media player app made in Unity.

 > [!CAUTION]
-> This app has not been updated to fix the current security issue (CVE-2025-59489) with Unity 2017.1 and later.
+> **I am updating this app to fix the current security issue (CVE-2025-59489) with Unity 2017.1 and later.
 I am looking into fixing this very soon.
+Until the new release, DO NOT use Unity Media Player releases.**

 **NOTE:** This app was built with Unity editor 2022.3.2f1.
 Older/newer versions of the editor may not be compatible with the source.